 C-Labs’ architects and engineers immediately began with an intensive code review to understand which facets of the codebase could indeed be used, how much of it needed to be re-worked, how much would need to be re-written, and how much would have to be written from scratch.

 Additionally, our user experience design team began to work toward realizing the goals that the V Magazine team had shared in our early conversations.

 Once the designs had reached a mature point of refinement, we began preparing our product backlog for the engineering sprints that would soon commence.
 As we had a deadline to realize, we would have to amend our typical agile development process to retrofit our allocations and scheduling to realize our drop dead.

 We did so by borrowing from our SpecialOps practice and began burning down our design, and engineering, tasks as effectively and efficiently as possible.

 As modules were completed, they were pushed for review.
 Accepted modules were deployed to the staging server for use by the VMag team in their effort to get all of the editorial content ready for launch.

-We continued to work in this amended agile framework for the next 8 weeks in close collaboration with the V magazine team.
-Refining the experience for desktop, tablet and mobile and realizing our go live date in time for the campaign.
+We continued to work in this amended, agile framework for the next 8 weeks in close collaboration with the V Magazine team.